How to Plant a Knott's Berry Farm Boysenberry Plant

-This year there are tons of great boysenberry merchandise.
-It included items such as boysenberry chocolates, jerky, soda, candy, coffee and even a complete bath and body line.
-We picked up the annual boysenberry festival tees for the whole family, and this year we purchased a real boysenberry plant to take home and plant.
-Yep, we are going to grow our own boysenberries.
+Are you looking for a little boysenberry fun at home?
+There are tons of great boysenberry merchandise located at the Berry Market and Online Marketplace!
+They have several items such as boysenberry chocolates, jerky, soda, candy, coffee, and even a complete bath and body line.
+And for a limited time, they have real boysenberry plants; you can purchase to take home and plant.
+Yep, we are going to grow our own boysenberries!

-If you were one of the lucky ones who also purchased a boysenberry plant during the boysenberry festival, then you are probably getting ready to plant it.
-You will be happy to know that right now is the best time of year to plant boysenberry plants, and if you have a nice sunny spot in your yard (as boysenberries love the sun and only partial shade), then you are good to go.
+If you've recently purchased a boysenberry plant, then you are probably getting ready to plant it.
+You will be happy to know that right now is the best time of year to plant boysenberry plants, and if you have a nice sunny spot in your yard (as boysenberries love the sun and only partial shade), then you are good to go!

 Here are some great tips on how to plant and grow your boysenberry plant:

 First, you want to make sure that the pH in your soil is correct for growing boysenberry plants.
 A pH range from 6-7 is ideal.
 If it is not in this range, you can add lime to raise it, and sulfur to lower it.
 It is also best to incorporate compost and nutrients into the soil.
 The compost will help with drainage.

 Next, you need to create a structure that will support your boysenberry as they grow.
-Boysenberries are a vine plant, so they will continue to wrap themselves around anything they can vine onto.
+Boysenberries are a vine plant, so they will continue to wrap themselves around anything they can.
 You can simply use a trellis found at your nearest garden store, or build one yourself.
 A few poles and some wire will work just fine.
 Space out the poles along a fence and string three to four wires across them.
 You can use plant ties to help keep them secure.